str8outtaheap/heapwn/hitcon/README.md

-My exploits on the heap pwnables for the [HITCON Training Lab](https://github.com/scwuaptx/HITCON-Training).
+My exploits on the heap pwnables from [HITCON Training Lab](https://github.com/scwuaptx/HITCON-Training) and their CTFs.